Lolzkitso/old-roblox-gui/README.md

 > Roblox From 2013-19 remade!

 Hello and welcome to my side project: **Old Roblox: Reborn!**
-And, yes, I DID use the old Chat System, (in my own way, since the original ChatService is now depricated and can no longer be used in newer games as of July 2025.)
-Menu and Backpack, but not the Main Settings Menu just yet (It'll be out soon, though
+And, yes, I DID use the old Chat System, (in my own way, since the original ChatService is now depricated and can no longer be used.)
+Backpack, but not the Main Settings Menu just yet (It'll be out soon, though
 :) )

 (Currently, only 2015-19 Gui style is done.)